rtpg/django-unasyncify/docs/configuration.rst

         async_obj   = "sync_obj"
     }

-This renaming mapping will kick in during codegen for functions makred with ``@generate_unasynced``.
+This renaming mapping will kick in during codegen for functions marked with ``@generate_unasynced``.

 It will replace usages of the identifer in attribute accesses.
 This is very helpful when dealing with attributes on ``self`` for an object that might manage both sync and async variations::